Palks-Studio/palks-studio/README.md

 - automation of recurring tasks and processing
 - PDF generation and document processing
 - document systems and structured archiving
-- Stripe integration and secure processing
+- payment system integration and secure processing
 - database-free backend systems
 - internal interfaces and batch processing
 - deployment on client-owned infrastructure